bummzulu/openhab-docs/administration/jsondb.md

 ## Manual Editing

 Data is stored in a "pretty" format to make it more human readable, and is sorted so ordering is not random (important when a version control system is used).
-It is therefore editable by advanced users who might want to do a search and replace on item names etc.
+It is therefore editable by advanced users who might want to do a search and replace on item names etc. Make sure the openhab service is stopped before you edit the files.
+Otherwise your changes will be overwritten once the system is restarted.

 If you manually edit the file you must take responsibility for ensuring it is correctly formatted.
 A Json format checker (such as jsonlint.com) can be used to check the format and this should ensure that the file can be correctly read.